That estimated dollar metric results from an -85.7% drop compared to $69.5 billion five years earlier in 2021.

 Below are exports from Iran that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Iran’s goods trail Iranian importer spending on foreign products.

-Iran has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.
+Iran has highly negative net exports and therefore notable international trade deficits under the cereals and machinery including computers product categories.

 Iranian Export Companies